cardano-foundation/CIPs/CIP-0095/README.md

     being a wallet web bridge.
 - <s>Should there be a way for the optional sharing of governance state, from wallet to client?</s>
-- How to represent DRep keys in signData endpoint?
 - Should DRep key be moved into CIP-1852?
+  - <s>Yes it will be moved to it's own CIP with reference added to CIP-1852.</s>

 ## Path to Active